Season: July through late September 2018

 Wake up early so you can take in an unforgettable Eastern Oregon sunrise.
 If you want to sleep in you can, but don’t sleep in so late that you miss breakfast!
 Today we will continue exploring Eastern Oregon by Wagon Train.

-This is our last day on the wagons so make sure to soak up the experience.
-This afternoon we will head back towards Pendleton and tonight we will sleep in a hotel.
+This is our last morning on the wagons so make sure to soak up the experience.
+After breakfast we will drive to Pendleton where you will have the afternoon free.

 Day 5: Pendleton Makers Tour (breakfast at hotel)

 Morning Activity: The Pendleton Round-Up and Happy Canyon Hall of Fame

 • Ranging from a full-sized teepee to delicate beadwork, the exhibits in the Hall of Fame cover a wide range of subjects and span over 100 years of Round-Up and Happy Canyon history.
 Saddles, clothing, Indian regalia, photographs, firearms, trophies, wagons, … hundreds of items are displayed for your enjoyment.